The beautiful Grace Bay in the Turks and Caicos Islands

 Editor's Comments

-The best beach in the world, and a must-see for all visitors to Providenciales.
-There are many beach accesses along Grace Bay, and parking and entry is free.
-Due to the typical trade winds' direction, the coast is usually free of seaweed.
+Grace Bay is one of the best beaches in the world and a must-see for all visitors to Providenciales.
+There are many beach accesses along Grace Bay, and parking and entry are free.
+Due to the direction of the typical trade winds, the coast is usually free of seaweed.

 5-star rating for Grace Bay Beach by Visit Turks and Caicos Islands